astropy/astropy-APEs/APE1.rst

 An APE can be modified, with one person acting as "champion" for the APE update.
-Similar to the APE development procedure, the update champion should discuss their desired changes with the astropy community (e.g., through the astropy-dev mailing list).
+Similar to the APE development procedure, the update champion should discuss their desired changes with the Astropy community (e.g., through the astropy-dev mailing list).

 Following a discussion on astropy-dev, the APE update shall be